Appraisals of art, antiques, sterling silver, and other household contents for:

 - Art installation

 Charges are based on an hourly rate and not on the value of the appraised items.
 The fee is $125 an hour plus expenses.
-Expenses may include travel over 15 minutes to and from the assignment from the office of Dr. Adams, printed and bound report copies, database searches, and faxing.
 There is a two hour minimum.
-The two hour minimum of $250 is due upon the initial visit.
+A deposit of the $250 minimum is due upon the initial visit.
+Expenses may include travel over 15 minutes to and from the assignment from the office of Ms. Adams, printed and bound report copies, database searches, and faxing.
+For assignments involving air travel, please contact Ms. Adams for details.

 Non-cash charitable donation appraisals for IRS purposes of items over $5000 that require a written appraisal and the completion of IRS Form 8283 have a minimum charge for seven hours, or $875.
 For items under $5000 that require the completion of IRS Form 8283 only, the minimum charge is for two hours, or $250.